meypod/al-azan/README.md

 * Open-source

-* You can search for your location online Or use GPS offline
+* You can search for your location offline Or use GPS

 * Set custom Adhan audio